beeware/briefcase/docs/en/how-to/code-signing/linux.md

 $ gpg --export --armor <fingerprint>
 ```

 This will output your public key in ASCII armor format.
-You can publish it on a public keyserver, for example with `gpg --send-keys --keyserver keys.openpgp.org <fingerprint>`, or you can host the exported `.asc` file on your own website.
+You can publish it on a public keyserver (e.g., with `gpg --send-keys --keyserver keys.openpgp.org <fingerprint>`), or you can host the exported `.asc` file on your own website.
 Users can then add your key to their keyring with `gpg --import <file>` (or `gpg --recv-keys <fingerprint>`).

-A user can then verify the integrity and provenance of your package: with `gpg --verify <signature file> <package file>` for `.pkg.tar.zst` packages; with `debsig-verify` for `.deb` packages (using a policy that declares your key as trusted); or with `rpmkeys --checksig` (or `rpm --checksig`) for `.rpm` packages, once RPM is configured to trust your key.
+A user can then verify the integrity and provenance of your package:

+- `debsig-verify` for `.deb` packages (using a policy that declares your key as trusted).
+- `rpmkeys --checksig` (or `rpm --checksig`) for `.rpm` packages, once RPM is configured to trust your key.
+- `gpg --verify <signature file> <package file>` for `.pkg.tar.zst` packages.

 ## Packaging without signing